 - A systematic review of clinical trials involving hallucinogens found that LSD treatment may be effective for treating tobacco, alcohol, and drug dependence, especially in treatment-resistant patients (21).

-Evidence shows that improved mood including: increased optimism, openness, enhanced social behavior and empathy may be another positive effect of LSD treatment.
+Evidence shows that LSD treatment increased optimism, openness, enhanced social behavior, and empathy.
 While improving general mood and outlook is not strictly a focus of medication, it is still an important improvement to mental health and quality of life that many could benefit from.

 - A study of 20 healthy volunteers delivered participants LSD and placebo on two separate occasions, two weeks apart.
 Patients were then analyzed at baseline and two weeks after each session.
 The results showed that LSD treatment resulted in heightened mood, increased optimism and increased trait openness two weeks post-treatment, while no positive psychological changes were seen with placebo treatments (22).